 A watch face runs continuously, so it must use power efficiently.

 Additionally, the performance of the watch face should be optimized.
 Services must not perform unnecessary computations.
-Watch faces with animations must run smoothly while accommodating notification cards and system indicators.
+Watch faces with animations must run smoothly while accommodating notifications and system indicators.

 This section contains best practices for improving efficiency during periods when a watch face is inactive.

 Dark colors conserve the battery of a watch.
 The following are recommendations for setting the watch face background, to optimize the watch face's battery use: